lionkil/python/Covid Project/README.txt

-Run this line in the console
+Run this line in the console so the animation pops out
 %matplotlib qt

 - Red represents patient zero, who can only infect non-infected individuals.